brundonsmith/website/src/blog/write-code-not-too-much-mostly-functions.md

 ---

 There's a well-known quote by author [Michael Pollan](https://en.wikipedia.org/wiki/Michael_Pollan):
 "Eat food.
 Not too much.
-Mostly Plants."
+Mostly plants."
 I like it because it doesn't attempt to be dogmatic: it encapsulates some basic guiding principles that get you 90% of the way there 90% of the time.
 Wikipedia describes the book the quote is from (emphasis mine):